-When server was exchanged, it is necessary to recover OVM for SPARC environment.
-For details, refer to "4.3.2 Recovery of OVM for SPARC Environment" in the "Operation Guide VE".
+When replacing servers, it is necessary to restore the OVM for SPARC environment.

+For details, refer to "4.3.2 Recovery of OVM for SPARC Environments" in the "Operation Guide VE".

-- When SPARC M10-4S are in a Building Block Configuration
+- When SPARC M10-4S/M12-2S are in a Building Block Configuration